albertocubero/npm-build-tool/readme.md

 # How to Use npm as a Build Tool

-> This How to Use npm as a Build Tool.
-NPM has a great subset of functionality decidated to running tasks to facilitate in a packages lifecycle - in other words, it is a great tool for build scripts.
+> NPM has a great subset of functionality decidated to running tasks to facilitate in a packages lifecycle - in other words, it is a great tool for build scripts.

 # Build Setup